Table of Contents

-Generally, SOLCs are important when the buyer and seller haven’t been acquainted and haven’t yet established a sense of trust.
+Generally, SLOCs are important when the buyer and seller haven’t been acquainted and haven’t yet established a sense of trust.
 These documents can help a seller secure a contract with a new client.
-This is especially helpful when they are competing with larger, more established sellers.
+This is especially helpful when they’re competing with larger, more established sellers.

 What Is a Standby Letter of Credit?

-An SLOC (or SBLC; the terms are used interchangeably) is an irrevocable commitment by an issuing bank that it will make payment to a designated beneficiary if the bank’s client defaults on a deal.
+An SLOC or SBLC is an irrevocable commitment by an issuing bank that it will make payment to a designated beneficiary if the bank’s client defaults on a deal.
 To phrase it a bit differently, these commitments ensure the payment of a specific amount if one party does not make good on a business agreement.
-For example, a seller might ship goods to a buyer, but the buyer fails to pay within a specified number of days.
+For example, if a seller ships goods to a buyer, but the buyer fails to pay within a specified number of days.
 In such cases, the bank will intervene and compensate the seller if certain conditions are met.

 These letters of credit are common in international trade when buyers and sellers aren’t familiar with one another.
 When entities from two different countries do a deal, the laws and regulations involved may differ.
 This can add a layer of uncertainty to whether the deal will go through smoothly.
-An SLOC can help the seller feel more confident they will be paid.
+An SLOC can help the seller feel more confident that they’ll be paid.

 An SBLC acts as a safety net or insurance policy for the seller.
 If all goes well with the transaction, they won’t have to make use of it.
 Only if there are issues with the sale will the SBLC be needed, but that bank guarantee adds a level of confidence.